-In Spring of 2017, WE will break ground on our building.
+In April of 2017, after months of planning and prayer, WE broke ground on our building.
 It’s 23.3 acres of land on Harrison Street between 195th and 198th Streets.
 For decades it was a farm that fed hungry people.
 Now it is a different kind of farm.
 It will still feed hungry people.
 Just a different kind of hungry.

 People who are hungry for God.